-(1) Represents the aggregate dollar value that would have been realized if the options had been exercised on the vesting date, based upon the difference between the market

-- price of the Common Shares on the vesting date (or the nearest trading date) and the exercise price of the options on the vesting date. - (2) The Common Shares are traded on the TSX in Canadian dollars.
+- (1) Represents the aggregate dollar value that would have been realized if the options had been exercised on the vesting date, based upon the difference between the market price of the Common Shares on the vesting date (or the nearest trading date) and the exercise price of the options on the vesting date. - (2) The Common Shares are traded on the TSX in Canadian dollars.
 The exercise price of the options is in Canadian dollars.
-Exchange rate of C\$1.00 = US\$0.7483. - (3) Nil shares granted to NEO's vested during 2018.
+Exchange rate of C\$1.00 = US\$0.7561. - (3) Black Scholes valuation of stock options granted to NEO's vested during 2023.